Skip to main content

 What this covers

-Owner conflicts are rarely just legal problems.
-They are control, information, and continuity problems.
-Resolution can come through restructuring, buyout, structured negotiation, or formal dispute action — depending on leverage and what the business needs to keep running.
-The work integrates governance documents, operating reality, and the practical economics of staying in business with the people on the other side.
+Owner conflicts are rarely just legal problems — they are control, information, and continuity problems.
+Resolution can come through restructuring, a buyout, structured negotiation, or formal action, depending on leverage and what the business needs to keep running.
+The work pulls together the governance documents, the operating reality, and the economics of staying in business with the people across the table.

-Tennessee owner disputes are governed primarily by the operating or partnership agreement, with the Tennessee Revised LLC Act, Revised Uniform Partnership Act, or Business Corporation Act filling gaps.
-Books-and-records rights, member-meeting requirements, and judicial-dissolution thresholds all matter to leverage.
-Some matters resolve through a buyout structured under the operating agreement; others escalate to litigation or arbitration.
-Engagements are hourly with sized retainers; pre-suit positioning work and operating-document review can sometimes be capped.
+Tennessee owner disputes run on the operating or partnership agreement first, with the Tennessee Revised LLC Act, the Revised Uniform Partnership Act, or the Business Corporation Act filling the gaps — and books-and-records rights, member-meeting requirements, and judicial-dissolution thresholds all feed leverage.
+Some resolve through a buyout structured under the operating agreement; others go to litigation or arbitration.
+Engagements are hourly with sized retainers, though pre-suit positioning and operating-document review can sometimes be capped.

 When to call

-When records are being withheld, accounts are being moved, or major decisions are being made unilaterally.
-Early intervention can protect the company and your bargaining position before unilateral acts become facts on the ground.
-Hourly billing with retainers sized to the matter; some pre-suit positioning work can be capped.
+When records are being withheld, accounts are being moved, or major decisions are being made without you.
+Getting in early protects both the company and your bargaining position before unilateral acts harden into facts.
+Hourly with a retainer sized to the matter; some pre-suit positioning can be capped.

 Statewide advice; trial representation in Sumner, Wilson, Robertson, Trousdale, Williamson, and Davidson Counties.